Matrics-io/github-composites/trivy/README.md

 4. **Permission Issues**
    - Ensure `security-events: write` permission is set
    - Check repository secrets for private registries

+5. **GitHub Security Tab Upload Fails**
+   - Set `upload_sarif: "false"` if Code Security is not enabled in your repository
+   - Check if your repository has GitHub Advanced Security enabled
+   - Verify `security-events: write` permission is set in workflow

 ### Implementation Details